kyutai-labs/moshi/README.md

 <p align="center">
 <img src="./mimi.png" alt="Schema representing the structure of Mimi, our proposed neural codec.
 Mimi contains a Transformer
-in both its encoder and decoded, and achieves a frame rate closer to that of text tokens.
+in both its encoder and decoder, and achieves a frame rate closer to that of text tokens.
 This allows us to reduce the number of auto-regressive steps taken by Moshi, thus reducing the latency of the model." width="800px"></p>